univention/univention-corporate-server/doc/app-center/appliances.rst

 Appliance build
 ~~~~~~~~~~~~~~~

-As soon as the settings are made, Save, click the Approve for release
+As soon as the settings are made, :guilabel:`Save`, click the :guilabel:`Approve for release`
 button and provide a custom message to let the Univention team know that
 an appliance is ready to be build.
 This will create a ticket which helps
 to keep the communication in one place.